Scirra/Construct-bugs/README.md

 ## A minimal project demonstrating the issue is required

 Wherever possible, please include a **minimal project** demonstrating the issue.
-It is very common that the developers cannot reproduce a problem from the description alone.
-Including a minimal project makes it **much more likely the bug can be fixed**.
-You should **always** include a minimal project, even if the bug seems really simple, or you are an experienced user, because it **always helps**.
+If you do not include a project, your report will most likely be closed without investigation, even if you provided a written description or think the problem is obvious.
+This is because without a project file, we almost always find everything working fine.
+Usually there is something specific to your project that actually causes the problem, and it's impossible to help without it.
+Therefore attaching a project is required.

 The project should be as minimal as possible, using the **fewest events and objects possible** to demonstrate the problem.
 Create a new empty project and try to reproduce the problem from scratch.
 Alternatively backup your project and delete as much as possible until the problem is isolated.
 Please continue as far as you can deleting any unrelated objects, event, layouts etc.